SAP-samples/ui5-exercises-codejam/chapters/chapter101/readme.md

 ### 1. Duplicate your existing application

-Duplicate your existing UI5 application to
+Duplicate your existing UI5 application living in `app/webapp/` into a new `app/fpm-webapp/` directory.

 ### 1. Extend the `sap/fe/core/AppComponent` instead of the `sap/ui/core/UIComponent`